nullndvoid/toolchain/README.md

 # Roadmap

-- Refactor the emulator frontend, backend, and assembler into separate programs.
+- Refactor the emulator frontend, backend, and assembler into separate programs that can communicate via shared memory/TCP etc.
 - Possibly extend [QEMU](https://www.qemu.org/), this might be better in the long run, despite the complexity of QEMU.

 # Authors